secretstartups/handbook/leadership/coaching/index.html.md

 <details>
 <summary>Encouragement</summary>

   Encourage and show enthusiasm by identifying strengths in the coachee to build trust.
 Be open and ground yourself in individual team member strengths.
-Reflect on what you noticed and determine the impact on the coachee to see that the [feedback](/handbook/people-group/guidance-on-feedback/) has landed.
+Reflect on what you noticed and determine the impact on the coachee to see that the <a href="https://about.gitlab.com/handbook/people-group/guidance-on-feedback/">feedback</a> has landed.<br>

   <p>
     <b>When to Encourage</b>